MIbnEKhalid/DeployStatus/README.md

 This website monitors the deployment status of web/build projects hosted on GitHub Pages, Netlify, and Vercel.
 It provides details such as:
 - Deployment Status
 - Deployment Time (When Build Was Deployed)
-- Deployment Time (When Code Was Pushed To Github Repo)
+- Push Time (When Code Was Pushed To Github Repo)
 - Commit time
 - Commit message